Ianica/alx-system_engineering-devops/0x00-shell_basics/README.md

-The fifth script is the automation of the command ls -la The sixth script is the automation of the command ls -lan The seventh script is the automation of the command mkdir
+The fifth script is the automation of the command ls -la The sixth script is the automation of the command ls -lan The seventh script is the automation of the command mkdir The eighth script is the automation of the command mv